 NBDF continues to monitor state waiver applications and take action to prevent waivers from reducing the ACA’s key consumer protections.

 Copay Accumulator Adjustment Programs

 CMS’ 2021 Notice of Benefit and Payment Parameters Rule allows health insurers to exclude manufacturer copay assistance from a patient’s annual out of pocket maximum.
-NHF submitted comments to CMS opposing this change in policy.
+NBDF submitted comments to CMS opposing this change in policy.

 March 2021: U.S. Rep. McEachin (D-VA) and Rep. Davis (R-IL) have submitted a letter with 58 other Representatives’ signatures to President Biden asking him to reverse the 2021 NBPP Rule and require insurers to count all payments made by or on behalf of a patient toward that patient’s annual deductible and out-of-pocket maximum.

 NBDF is a member of the State Access to Innovative Medicines (SAIM) Coalition, which advocates for reasonable exceptions to step therapy.

 “Step therapy is an insurance protocol that requires patients to unsuccessfully try one or more insurer-preferred medications before they receive coverage for the medication that their physician recommends.
 This practice is also known as “fail first” and can take weeks or months.
 Once a patient finds a medication that does work for them, they may have to repeat the step therapy process if they switch insurance plans.

 When implemented inappropriately, step therapy can result in patients not being able to access the treatments they need in a timely manner.
 This can lead to worsened symptoms and presents a particular challenge for patients suffering from life-threatening or chronic diseases.
 Physicians can request exceptions to step therapy requirements, but insurers may not respond promptly to such requests, resulting in a further delay of treatment.